 Initially, you may get business through networking however you may want to put out some paid adverts to put your freelance services in front of your target audience.
 Most people these days find suppliers online, therefore if you’re going to advertise online make sure you do your research and find the best, the most cost-effective advert for your market.

 Banners and links from other websites can also bring in business.
 If you operate in a niche market (or even a larger industry) there’s likely to be plenty of blogs written about that market – many bloggers sell space for advertisements but if you offer a great service then they may even recommend you for free.
 If there’s an industry body (e.g. for freelance Photographers you may be a member of BFP), they can help promote your business, enable you to network with potential clients and put the link to your website on their pages.

 Picking up the phone is difficult, there’s no doubt about that.
 However, telemarketing can be one of the best ways to get people interested in your business.

 - Step 1 – find some local data.
 You can pick this up relatively cheaply off the internet, however, the quality of data can be varied.
 You may need to ‘clean’ the list by calling up each number and checking the details are correct.

-Direct mail is one option however it has poor response rates and is very expensive!
-If you’re going to send direct mail to make sure it’s unique and will get in front of the key decision maker – don’t just send a leaflet through the post.
+Direct mail is one option; however, it has poor response rates and can be very expensive.
+If you’re going to send direct mail, make sure it’s unique and will get in front of the key decision maker – don’t just send a leaflet through the post.